alipay/Antchain-MPC/README.md

 This artifact has been awarded  **Artifact Functional Badge**, **Artifact Reusable Badge**, and **Results Reproduced Badge**.

 Softmax and sigmoid, composing exponential functions $e^x$ with division $(1/𝑥)$, are activation functions often required in training.
 Secure computation on non-linear, unbounded $1/𝑥$ and $𝑒^𝑥$ is already challenging, let alone their composition.
 Prior works aim to compute softmax by its exact formula via iteration (CrypTen, NeurIPS ’21) or with ASM approximation (Falcon, PoPETS ’21).
 They fall short in efficiency and/or accuracy.
-For sigmoid, existing solutions such as ABY 2.0 (Usenix Security ’21) compute it via piecewise functions, incurring logarithmic communication rounds.
+For sigmoid, existing solutions such as ABY2.0 (Usenix Security ’21) compute it via piecewise functions, incurring logarithmic communication rounds.

 We study a rarely-explored approach to secure computation using ordinary differential equations and Fourier series for numerical approximation of rational/trigonometric polynomials over composition rings.
 Our results include
  1) the first constant-round protocol for softmax;